ansys/pymapdl/doc/source/getting_started/macos.rst

 Install PyMAPDL
 ===============

-PyMAPDL can be installed normally in a MacOS system which fulfill PyMAPDL requirements using:
+You can install PyMAPDL normally on a MacOS that fulfill PyMAPDL requirements using this command:

 .. code:: zsh

     pip install ansys-mapdl-core

-PyMAPDL requires to connect an MAPDL live instance to function.
-However MAPDL is not compatible with MacOS.
+While PyMAPDL requires a connection to an MAPDL live instance to function, MAPDL is not compatible with a MacOS.

-There are two options then:
+There are two options:

-* **Connect to a remote instance**: You can connect to a remote instance running in a Windows or Linux machine following :ref:`connect_grpc_madpl_session`.
+* **Connect to a remote instance**: You can connect to a remote instance running on a Windows or Linux machine as indicated in :ref:`connect_grpc_madpl_session`.

-* **Launch MAPDL locally using docker**: You can run MAPDL in a MacOS machine following
+* **Launch MAPDL locally using Docker**: You can run MAPDL on a MacOS machine as indicated in :ref:`launch_mapdl_on_macos`.

 .. _launch_mapdl_on_macos: